ndh-dominic/test/README.md

+## About this project
 This project is my solution to the assignment sent through e-mail.

 ## Prerequisites

-This README is written for:
+This README is written for Mac OS, and it assumes that you are familiar with the terminal.
-- Mac OS

 ## Requirements